Johnson to address MPs over Ukraine as UK steps up sanctions pressure on Russia

 Boris Johnson will update MPs on his talks with allies in eastern Europe as the UK piled more pressure on Russia over its Ukraine invasion.

+It comes as US President Joe Biden used his first State of the Union address to announce US airspace was closed to Russian flights, adding his administration would be joining the UK and other allies in pursuing the Russian oligarchs and “corrupt leaders who built billions of dollars off (Vladimir Putin’s) violent regime”.

-Following his trip to Poland and Estonia, the British leader will address the House of Commons during Prime Minister’s Questions on Wednesday, during which he is likely be pressed on further action the Government could take onsanctioning Russian oligarchs and supporting Ukrainian refugees.
+Following his trip to Poland and Estonia, Mr Johnson will address the House of Commons during Prime Minister’s Questions on Wednesday, during which he is likely be pressed on further action the Government could take on sanctioning Russian oligarchs and supporting Ukrainian refugees.

-As the Prime Minister returned on Tuesday from meeting British troops on Nato’s flank with Russia, the Foreign Office announced further financial sanctions on Moscow banks and banned Russia-linked ships from docking at UK ports.
+As the Prime Minister returns from meeting British troops on Nato’s border with Russia, the Foreign Office is expected to follow suit by announcing further financial sanctions on Moscow banks and also ban all Russia-linked ships from docking at UK ports.

 Belarusian military individuals and organisations were also sanctioned as the UK looks to punish Belarus president Alexander Lukashenko for supporting his close ally, Russian president Vladimir Putin, to launch his attack on Ukraine.

+“Putin is now isolated from the world more than he has ever been.
+Together with our allies, we are right now enforcing powerful economic sanctions: We’re cutting off Russia’s largest bank to the international financial system… (and) choking Russia’s access to technology that will sap its economic threat and weaken its military for years to come.

+“Tonight, I say to the Russian oligarchs and the corrupt leaders who built billions of dollars off this violent regime… We’re coming for your ill-begotten gains.”

-The sanctions announcement came after there were cross-party calls from MPs to “go even faster and further” in targeting Russian money and power.
+The UK’s earlier sanctions announcement came after there were cross-party calls from MPs to “go even faster and further” in targeting Russian money and power.

 Former Labour minister Dame Margaret Hodge used parliamentary privilege to read out the names of 10 Russian oligarchs with “links to the UK”, from a list of 105, who she said should be sanctioned.